tegorman13/Dissertation/docs/Sections/d_into_gfm.md

 evidence that participants were much more likely to categorize the novel middle stimulus into a category with greater variation.

-Further observations consonant with the results of Cohen et al. (2001) have since been observed in numerous investigations Yang & Wu (2014).
+Further observations of widened generalization following varied training have since been observed in numerous investigations Seitz et al. (2023).
 The results of Sakamoto et al. (2008) are noteworthy.
 They first reproduced the basic finding of participants being more likely to categorize an unknown middle stimulus into a training category with